kyma-project/eventing-manager/docs/contributor/installation.md

     > **NOTE:** Alternatively to a k3d cluster, the Kubecontext can also point to any existing Kubernetes cluster.

-2. Install the CRD of the Eventing Manager.
+2. Install the CRD of Eventing Manager.

    ```sh
    make install